ratify-project/ratify/docs/design/Cosign Upgrade 2024.md

 - Multitenancy: supported by namespaced keys in the global `Keys` map

 ### How do we support CLI scenario?
   - CLI mode should support specification of a list of keys within the cosign verifier.
 Cosign plugin will handle directory configuration and key reading within implementation.
 Currently, one a single `key` path can be provided.
-This will be updated to support an absolute `filePath` to a key per entry in the `keys` field of the Cosign trust policy (see trust policy details [here](#trust-policy)).
-The `provider` field is NOT required and is ignored if provided when the `filePath` is specified.
-For backward compatability, the existing `key` field will also be honored.
+This will be updated to support a `file` parameter in the trust Policy `keys` section (see trust policy details [here](#trust-policy)).
+The `provider` field is NOT required and is not allowed to be configured when the `file` is specified.
+For backward compatability, the existing `key` field will also be honored but that will default to previous legacy verification implementation.
     - example:
       ```json
       {